17 Tips to Improve your Facebook Live Broadcasts

 You can broadcast to Facebook Live from your phone.
 But if you want to level up your live broadcasts, use one of these tools from your computer.
 I'll cover these in more detail later.

 My top pick web app.
-This runs in your browser and so works for both Mac and PC users.
-Really easy to use and integrates with Facebook Live, LinkedIn Live, YouTube, Periscope, Twitch and more.
-Highlight comments on screen and bring in up to 5 remote guests.
-Screensharing on free version and bring in up to 5 guests.
-Paid version allows multicasting to up to 5 destinations and high quality recordings (web app, free and from $25/mth). - SwitcherStudio (iPhones & iPads only from $39/mth)
+This runs in your browser and works for Mac and PC users.
+It's really easy to use and integrates with Facebook Live, LinkedIn Live, YouTube, Periscope, Twitch and more.
+Highlight comments on the screen and bring in up to 5 remote guests.
+Screensharing on the free version and bringing in up to 9 guests.
+The paid version allows multicasting to up to 5 destinations and high-quality recordings (web app, free and from $25/mth).

 #1 Broadcast to Yourself